rasmus-kirk/submerger/README.md

-# Subtitle Merger
+# Submerge

-**Subtitle Merger** is a simple Rust-based tool designed to merge subtitles from two different files into a single output file.
-This tool is especially useful for language learners who want to watch content with subtitles in multiple languages simultaneously.
+**Submerge** is a simple tool designed to merge subtitles from two different files into a single output file.
+It's especially useful for language learners who want to watch content with subtitles in multiple languages simultaneously.

-The tool offers two main functionalities: direct merging of two subtitle files for quick, one-time use, and a more advanced recursive search feature that scans entire directories for subtitle files matching specific language preferences.
+The tool offers two main functionalities: Direct merging of two subtitle files for quick, one-time use, and a more advanced recursive search feature that scans entire directories for subtitle files matching specific language preferences.